Karen Fleming: Research and career

-Academic service
+Leadership

+Fleming is the 2026 president of the Biophysical Society and served as its president-elect from 2025-2026.
+She was honored with the inaugural Sharona Gordon Award by the Society of General Physiologists, named in honor for Sharona Gordon for "extraordinary commitment to promoting equity and inclusivity in the physiology and biophysics community".

-Alongside her academic research, Fleming runs workshops on diversity and bias.
-During the workshops she discusses social science literature on gender bias and discrimination.
+Fleming also runs workshops on diversity and bias.
+During the workshops, she discusses social science literature on gender bias and discrimination.
 The workshops evolved into workshops that cover confidence, the power of bystanders and positive actions that people can take to improve the research community.

-She maintains the blog Inclusive Excellence' which discusses initiatives to empower women scientists.
-Fleming was a founder of the Women of Hopkins exhibition, which profiled women members of faculty at Johns Hopkins University.
+Fleming also maintains the blog Inclusive Excellence', which discusses initiatives to empower women scientists.
+She was a founder of the Women of Hopkins exhibition, which profiled women members of faculty at Johns Hopkins University.
 She serves as Co-Chair of the Homewood Campus of Johns Hopkins University Women Faculty Forum.